Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Conclusion

 \section{Conclusion}

 This paper focuses on domain adaptation in person re-ID.
 When models trained on one dataset are directly transferred to another dataset, the re-ID accuracy drops dramatically due to dataset bias.
 To achieve improved performance in the new dataset, we present a ``learning via translation'' framework characterized by 1) unsupervised image-image translation and 2) supervised feature learning.
 We propose that the underlying (latent) ID information for the foreground pedestrian should be preserved after image-image translation.
-To meet this requirement tailored for re-ID, we propose a similarity preserving generative adversarial network (SPGAN) and its end-to-end trainable version, eSPGAN.
+To meet this requirement tailored for re-ID, we propose a similarity preserving generative adversarial network (SPGAN) and its upgraded version, eSPGAN.
 Both aiming at similarity preserving, SPGAN enforces this property by heuristic constraints, while eSPGAN does so by leveraging the discriminative knowledge of the re-ID model.
-We show that SPGAN and eSPGAN better qualify the generated images for domain adaptation and achieve the state-of-the-art results on two large-scale person re-ID datasets.
-In the future, we plan to further improve our method for more general applications in visual understanding.
+We show that SPGAN and eSPGAN better qualify the generated images for domain adaptation and achieve state-of-the-art results on two large-scale person re-ID datasets.
+In the future, we plan to further study the relation between generative and discriminative learning, and improve our method for more general applications in visual understanding.